greydanus/greydanus.github.io/2022-01-26-studying-growth.markdown

 ---
 layout: post
 comments: true
-title:  "Studying Growth with Neural Cellular Automata"
+title:  "Studying Growth with Cellular Automata"
-excerpt: "We train simulated cells grow into organisms by communicating with their neighbors.
-Then we use them to study growth patterns found in nature."
+excerpt: "We train simulated cells to grow into organisms by communicating with their neighbors.
+Then we use them to study patterns of growth found in nature."
 date:   2022-01-26 11:00:00
 mathjax: true
 thumbnail: /assets/studying-growth/thumbnail.png